bglarkin/tgr_fun/fungal_ecology.md

 Pairwise permanova contrasts

 Lingoes correction was needed.
+Three axes were significant based on a broken stick test.
 Based on the homogeneity of variance test, the null hypothesis of equal variance among groups is accepted across all clusters and in pairwise comparison of clusters (both p\>0.05), supporting the application of a PERMANOVA test.
 An effect of geographic distance (covariate) on pathogen communities was not supported.
 With geographic distance accounted for, the test variable ‘field type’ significantly explained variation in fungal communities, with a post-hoc test revealing that communities in corn fields differed from communities in restored and remnant fields.

-Plotting results:
+Plot results

 ``` r
 patho_ord_data <- mva_patho$ordination_scores %>% mutate(field_type = factor(field_type, levels = c("corn", "restored", "remnant")))